karen-lopez/SeriesBlog/README.md

 # SeriesBlog
- Web page about Reviews blog series only php, css, bootstrap4 and SQL
+ Web page about Reviews blog series.
+ Only php, css, bootstrap4 and SQL